Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Introduction

 with $C$ a constant.
-In other words, $u$ is essentially a logarithmic potential with respect to the measure $\mathrm{d}\mu(y) = Q(y)e^{4u(y)}\,\mathrm{d}y$.
-In this paper we take, what should be, a substantial step toward a sub-Riemannian counterpart, proving \begin{thm} There exists $ \epsilon > 0 $ such that, if $ \Lambda_\mu $ is a continuous logarithmic potential on $\mH$,
+Here $\mathrm{d}y$ indicates the Lebesgue measure on $\mR^4$.
+In other words, $u$ is essentially a logarithmic potential (on $\mR^4$) with respect to the measure $\mu$ determined by $\mathrm{d}\mu(y) = Q(y)e^{4u(y)}\,\mathrm{d}y$.
+In this paper we take (what should be) a substantial step toward a sub-Riemannian counterpart, proving the following theorem.
+We write the statement so as to emphasize the similarity with Theorem \ref{thm:gthm}.
+To aid in this aim, let $\|q^{-1}p\| = d_\mH (p,q)$ (again, for now this should be considered notation).